alessia-cyber/CyberOps-Labs/lab02/logging-from-multiple-sources/README.md

 ## Lessons Learned

 - Each logging/monitoring tool provides value but in isolation.
-- Real-world environments rely on SIEM platforms to correlate these data sources into a single pane of glass.
+- Effective monitoring requires both capturing events and analyzing them.
-- Effective monitoring is about both capturing and correlating events to make sense of network activity.
+- Logging, monitoring, and correlation are essential skills for security operations.

 ## Disclaimer